danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### jsonschema extension

+Since 0.174.0, the jsonschema extension implements Drafts 4, 6, 7, 2019-9 and 2020-12 of the [JSON Schema Specification](https://json-schema.org/specification).
+Previous versions supported Draft 7.

-The documentation below describes the new features for the jsonschema extension that are currently on master.
+The documentation below describes the new features for the jsonschema extension since 0.174.0.
 For releases 0.173.4 and earlier, please refer to [jsonschema](https://github.com/danielaparker/jsoncons/tree/main).

-The jsonschema extension implements Drafts 4, 6, 7, 2019-9 and 2020-12 of the [JSON Schema Specification](https://json-schema.org/specification)
-(on master, not yet released).

 ### Classes
 <table border="0">